strdst7/ai-os/README.md

 Citation

-If you use AI-OS in research, please cite:
+If you use AI-OS in research:

-AI-OS: Stability-Centric Supervisory Architecture for Enterprise AI Deployments
-Nur Amirah Mohd Kamil
+AI-OS: Stability-Centric Supervisory Architecture for Enterprise AI Deployments Nur Amirah Mohd Kamil
 2026